JCoils/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is what allows us to access programs and scripts to update the content, structure, and style of a document.

 2. What is an event?
+events are anything such as pressing a key or closing a window resizing window, etc.

 3. What is an event listener?
+an event listener is paired with an object to generate the event.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because you cant use any of these Array.forEach(), Array.every(), Array.some(), Array.filter(), with a nodelist.

 5. What is a component?
+A component is a small, potentially re-usable set of logic, behaviors and interface elements

 ### Git Set up